 Auto Accident Lawyer

 A serious auto accident can be a very traumatic and difficult experience.
-The Los Angeles and New York personal injury attorneys at Cellino and Barnes are here to help you.
-Regardless of whether the accident was a fender-bender or a catastrophic collision, our auto accident attorneys are here to help you and provide answers and direction 24/7.
+The New York personal injury attorneys at Cellino and Barnes are here to help you.
+Regardless of whether the accident was a fender-bender or a catastrophic collision, our car accident attorneys are here to help you and provide answers and direction 24/7.

-If you or a loved one has been involved in an auto accident or you have a question that has not been answered, call Cellino & Barnes now at 1-800-888-8888 to contact our Los Angeles or New York auto accident lawyers.
+If you or a loved one has been involved in an auto accident call Cellino & Barnes now at (800) 888-8888 to contact our New York auto accident lawyers, and follow our 10 steps to take after a car accident.

 How we will fight for you

-Cellino & Barnes is an experienced personal injury firm in New York and Los Angeles.
-Our attorneys are experienced in auto accident litigation and the residents of New York have trusted Cellino & Barnes for over 50 years.
+Cellino & Barnes is an experienced personal injury firm in New York.
+Our attorneys are experienced in auto accident litigation and the residents of New York have trusted Cellino & Barnes for over 60 years.
 Why?
 Because our auto accident lawyers have the knowledge and experience to get you the results you deserve.

-Our Los Angeles & New York personal injury firm can represent you as an auto accident attorney with a combination of courtroom skills and work ethic, leading to the results that our clients deserve.
+Our New York personal injury firm can represent you as a car accident attorney with a combination of courtroom skills and work ethic, leading to the results that our clients deserve.
 Cellino and Barnes is a highly accomplished personal injury firm, with over 100 verdicts and settlements that exceed $1,000,000.
 Our success has allowed us to attract and retain some of the most accomplished and competent trial lawyers in this field of law.

 Auto Accident Form